ncobase/axis/README.md

-# Frontend projects for the Tone
+# Frontend projects for the NcoTone

-> This projects is a frontend for the Tone.
+> This projects is a frontend for the NcoTone.